annotell/public-docs/docs-src/docs/dataset-exploration/uploading-predictions.md

 client.session.get(base_url + "datasets")
 ```

-### 2. Get the UUID of an existing predictions group
+### 2. Get the UUID of an existing predictions group or create a new one
+#### 2.a Get the UUID of an existing predictions group
 In order to upload predictions, a prediction group needs to exist.
 Predictions can be organized into groups for any
 purpose imaginable.
 The UUID of an existing prediction group can be found in the URL after `predictions/` or by using
 the endpoint